 Uncommonly for this genre, your player character is a lightly characterised individual whose name, gender and history you get to choose.
 The player character is, roughly speaking, you, which Unavowed plays with in some interesting and surprising ways.

-For each episode, you chose two members of your party to accompany you.
-Apart from giving the game some replay value uncommon to the genre, this means each stage’s puzzles had to be designed with a number of different character combinations in mind, giving each episode a flexibility also uncommon to the genre.
+At the start of each episode, you choose two members of your party to accompany you.
+Apart from giving the game some replay value uncommon to the genre, this means each stage’s puzzles had to be designed with several different character combinations in mind, giving the gameplay a flexibility also uncommon to the genre.
 Rather than feeling like you need to read the designer’s mind to solve the next puzzle, you generally feel that you have an array of sensible choices and actions available to progress.

 Puzzles largely make sense in context, generally contribute to world and character building, and never make you build Rube Goldberg machines to accomplish simple tasks.
 There are some obviously contrived challenges, but these are few and far between.
 Each episode also contains a meaningful and difficult moral choice, so you’re not just solving puzzles to advance an entirely predetermined story.